 Since you probably have a bunch of cranberries left over from Thanksgiving, this is a good place to start…

-As you’ll see, I frequently use these for my vase fillers.
+As you’ll see, I frequently use them for my vase fillers…

 Every year, I overestimate how many cranberries I’ll need for Thanksgiving.
 Needless to say, I have plenty of leftovers for Christmas decorating!